 Cloth funnels are inconsistent and can take a painstakingly long time to strain the milk.
 Time is of the essence when it comes to fresh, flavorful milk and once it’s out of the cow you want to get it chilled as fast as you can.
 I also hated the smell of spoiled milk rags in the laundry.
 And if that rag comes into contact with any of your other clothes before starting the wash, you can kiss those clothes goodbye, they’ll stink forever.

-Disposable paper towels are an option, but they have can rip causing you to have to restrain the milk.
+Disposable paper towels are an option, but they can rip causing you to have to restrain the milk.

 After we started using filtering discs specifically designed for straining milk, we never went back.
 Once you see the weave and how much more it collects it’s hard to consider the other options again.
 I find they’re also easier to see any chunks in the milk for detecting mastitis.

 How long do you want to spend straining your milk?
-That’s the question you need ask yourself while choosing which funnel to add to your collection of dairy supplies.
+That’s the question you need to ask yourself while choosing which funnel to add to your collection of dairy supplies.

 Once again, a quick chill time is key to having the best milk that will last the longest in the refrigerator.
 (And don’t forget, there are other chores that need to be done on the homestead.)
-So while you can use canning funnels and coffee filters (and we have) we made the investment into a large capacity strainer funnel and get our milk in the fridge fast.
+So while you can use canning funnels and coffee filters (and we have) we made the investment into a large-capacity strainer funnel and get our milk in the fridge fast.

 That’s been my experience with plastic lids as well.
 Milk will get between the threads and dry out.
 It’s difficult to see when it’s clean and you risk using a dirty lid on the next jar of milk.